-The following is a discussion of certain material U.S. federal income tax consequences of the acquisition, ownership and disposition of shares of Class A common stock.
-This discussion applies only to shares that are held as capital assets for U.S. federal income tax purposes and is applicable only to holders who are receiving our shares in this offering.
+The following is a discussion of certain material U.S. federal income tax consequences of the acquisition, ownership and disposition of our common stock and warrants, which we refer to collectively as our securities.
+This discussion applies only to securities that are held as capital assets for U.S. federal income tax purposes and is applicable only to holders who are receiving our securities in this offering.